jalasoft/LifeConfig/README.md

 ###Annotations

-You might have noticed the annotation `@KeyPrefix` assigned to the configuration class in the example at the beginning.
-LifeConfig library comes with a set of annotations that makes the adaption between configuration file and a configuration interface more smooth.
+You might have noticed the annotation `@KeyPrefix` associated with the configuration class in the example at the beginning.
+LifeConfig library comes with a set of annotations that makes the adaption between configuration files and configuration interfaces smooth.

 #### `@KeyPrefix` is an annotation allowing prepend each key (configuration file)/method (configuration interface) with any custom string.
 This happens very often
  since usually we don't have out desired properties in the root of our configuration but it is sometimes hidden under one or more levels of configuration